View All Articles

 Certified Parliamentarian designates that a person has

-• earned at least 20 service points in areas such as parliamentary education, service to AIP, and professional service, and
+- earned at least 20 service points in areas such as parliamentary education, service to AIP, and professional service

-The written examination consists of multiple choice, short answer, and essay questions as well as the production of a written script based on a parliamentary situation.
-Examination questions are based on the latest editions of Robert's Rules of Order Newly Revised, Sturgis Standard Code of Procedure, Demeter's Manual of Parliamentary Law and Procedure, and Fundamentals of Parliamentary Law and Procedure.
-The written examination is offered twice a year (early summer and late fall) at any location under the supervision of a proctor.
+The written examination consists of multiple choice, written responses, and the production of a written script based on a parliamentary situation.
+Examination questions are based on the latest editions of Robert's Rules of Order Newly Revised and Sturgis Standard Code of Procedure.
+The written examination is offered quarterly at any location under the supervision of a proctor.

 Certified Professional Parliamentarian designates that a person has

-• earned at least 30 additional service points, and
+- earned at least 30 additional service points

 Oral examinations must be at least one-hour in length and consist of two parts: parliamentary theory and presiding skills.
-Oral examinations are offered three times each year: January at the Thais M. Plaisted Memorial Practicum in California, June at the Floyd M. Riddick Williamsburg Practicum in Virginia, and July/August at the AIP Annual Session (location varies).
+Oral examinations are offered two times each year: January at the West Coast Practicumand July/August at the AIP Annual Session (location varies).

 Certified Teacher (CP-T or CPP-T) designates that a person has

-• completed a teacher education course offered by The National Parliamentary Education Project, and
+- completed a teacher education course offered by the AIP Education Department

 AIP can be contacted at American Institute of Parliamentarians, 1100 E Woodfield Road, Suite 350, Schaumburg IL 60173, phone number 888-664-0428, fax number 410-544-4640.
 The AIP web site is located at www.aipparl.org